 Renowned English writer Samuel Johnson was quoted as saying: ‘By seeing London, I have seen as much of life as the world can show’.
 London is undoubtedly one of the most sought-after travel destinations in the world, boasting attractions such as the Tower Bridge, Big Ben, the London Eye as well as an age-old tradition, the English high tea.

-The tradition of an English high tea dates back to the mid-1700’s as an afternoon meal usually served between 3 and 4 o’clock.
+And one thing London hotels and restaurants pride themselves on is the tradition of an English high tea.
+Dating back to the mid-1700’s as an afternoon meal usually served between 3 and 4 o’clock.
 Today, luxurious afternoon teas are served in hotels, restaurants and tea rooms all across England and continue to be exceptionally popular among locals and tourists alike.

 If you are after a lavish, bespoke afternoon tea suitable for the whole family, look no further than the Palm Court at the Langham that has been serving a lush afternoon tea for more than 150 years.
 Despite the opulence of the restaurant interior, it is not stuffy as one would imagine.

 The Langham High Tea with Wedgewood offers world-class teas served with an array of impressive savouries and pastries including Summer pea hummus on mini za’tar breads.
 The Langham embraces patrons of all ages and is very proud of their Children’s Afternoon Tea with Hamley’s which features a variety of treats such as Maltesers chocolate mousse, jigsaw puzzle-shaped sandwiches, lemon meringue tartlets and strawberry yogurt.

 As a special treat, each child gets to take a special Hamley’s bear back home that is bound to get tons of cuddles.
 Palm Court is undoubtedly the place to be if you are wanting to put on a pretty dress, do your hair and indulge in one of England’s favorite past-times – drinking tea.